Welcome to Susanna Bavin's Website.

 As Polly Heron, I write The Surplus Girls 1920s saga series about young women striving for independence after the Great War.

-As Maisie Thomas I write The Railway Girls saga series about the brave women and girls working on Britain's railways during the Second World War.
+As Maisie Thomas I write The Railway Girls saga series about the brave women and girls working on Britain's railways during the Second World War from early in 1940 until D Day in June 1944.

 * * * *